 A TRO generally does not mean you can not be around the party.
-Generally, that just means to be on your best behavior.
-The following are examples standard injunctions in a custody TRO:
+Generally, that means to be on your best behavior.
+The following are examples of legal injunctions in a custody TRO:

-- Disturbing the peace of the children or of another party.
+- Disturbing the peace of the children or another party.

-- Causing bodily injury to the other party or to a child of either party.
+- Causing bodily injury to the other party or a child of either party.

 - Withdrawing the children from enrollment in the school or day-care facility where the children are presently enrolled.

-- Hiding or secreting the children from Petitioner or Respondent
+- Hiding or secreting the children from the Petitioner or Respondent

-- Making disparaging remarks regarding Petitioner or Petitioner's family in the presence or within the hearing of the children or on any form of social media.
+- Making disparaging remarks regarding Petitioner or Petitioner's family in the presence or within the children's hearing or on any form of social media.

-- Making disparaging remarks regarding Respondent or Respondent's family in the presence or within the hearing of the children or on any form of social media.
+- I was making disparaging remarks regarding Respondent or Respondent's family in the presence or within the children's hearing or on any form of social media.

-- Discussing any litigation concerning the children in the presence or within hearing of the children or on any form of social media.
+- We are discussing any litigation concerning the children in the presence or within hearing of the children or on any form of social media.

-What is an emergency custody (temporary) order – Extraordinary Relief?
+What is emergency custody (temporary) Order – Extraordinary Relief?

-An emergency custody order (TRO with a Request for Extraordinary Relief) would put an order in place immediately without providing notice to the other party.
+An emergency custody order (TRO with a Request for Extraordinary Relief) would immediately put a charge in place without providing notice to the other party.

-However, unlike with a standard TRO when you are requesting Extraordinary Relief you will need to attach an affidavit and any other exhibits to support your emergency request.
+However, unlike with a standard TRO, when requesting Extraordinary Relief, you will need to attach an affidavit and any other exhibits to support your emergency request.

 The most common types of emergency orders deal with minor children.